 I'm going to try the impossible—giving 10 reasons as to why the EPL is the best of all.

 1. The Players

 Are the best players in the world playing in the English Premier League?
 The answer is actually no. Let's admit something from the outset—the elite top 2 players in the world are currently plying their trade in Spain.
 That's Lionel Messi and Cristiano Ronaldo.
 Let's throw Luis Suarez into the mix too.

-You may have different names in your head, Neymar for example, but the plain fact is the top 2 best exponents of the beautiful game are not playing in England.
+You may have different names in your head, the Brazilian Neymar for example, but the plain fact is the top 2 best exponents of the beautiful game are not playing in England.
 However, add up the total numbers of quality internationals in the top ten teams in all the leagues and who has most strength in depth?
 Undoubtedly it's the EPL.

 What does that mean in terms of pure football?
-If you're a regular spectator at league matches the chances are you'll be watching top internationals week in and week out, not just when the elite teams turn up.
+If you're a regular spectator at EPL league matches the chances are you'll be watching top internationals week in and week out, not just when the elite teams turn up.
 This makes a huge difference to the overall quality of play and gives the premier league the edge over other world leagues.

 2. Tournament Internationals

 How do you know the EPL has more quality players regularly competing than any other league in the world?
 Well, just look at the percentages of players turning out for their countries in top football tournaments like Euro 2012 and the World Cup 2014.